Priti Sapru: Career

-Sapru was active in initiating the relief rally for earthquake victims in Jammu and Kashmir and has also participated in various social activities in Punjab.
-She is actively forwarding donations or any other help required for the NGOs such as Balbhavan, Catherine Home, and Premnidhi.
+Sapru was active in initiating the relief rally for earthquake victims in Jammu and Kashmir.
+She has forwarded donations for NGOs such as Balbhavan, Catherine Home, and Premnidhi.

 Sapru has followed Narendra Modi since he was a BJP candidate in Gujarat and has been active in campaigning for rallies with Arun Jaitley and Vijay Sampla in Punjab.
 Sapru accompanies Jaitley in social activities but is also considered to be a close aide to Sangeeta Arun Jaitley.
 Rajnath Singh invited Sapru to join the BJP, and she formally joined the party during the Fateh Rally in Punjab on 23 February 2014.
 Sapru has plans to initiate an anti-drug campaign in Punjab.

-In 2018 she lobbied for minority status to be granted to Sikhs in Jammu and Kashmir.
+In 2018, she lobbied for minority status to be granted to Sikhs in Jammu and Kashmir.

 Awards

-Sapru has received the Punjab State Award for Best Actress in 1995, the "Mahila Shiromani 1998" for contributions to Punjabi Cinema, the "First Lady Director in Punjabi Film History" from First Lady Vimala Sharma and "Punjabi Ratna" from the Press club along with Dr. Manmohan Singh (ex-Prime Minister), Chief Minister Prakash Singh Badal, and sports persona Milkha Singh in 2002.
+Sapru has received the Punjab State Award for Best Actress in 1995, the "Mahila Shiromani 1998" for contributions to Punjabi Cinema, the "First Lady Director in Punjabi Film History" from First Lady Vimala Sharma and "Punjabi Ratna" from the Press club, along with Dr. Manmohan Singh (ex-Prime Minister), Chief Minister Prakash Singh Badal, and sports persona Milkha Singh in 2002.
 "Punjab Shiromani" was presented by Amarinder Singh from Patiala University for the first time to a non-Punjabi.
-The "Hamdard Award" from Ajit Daily was given to her by Prakash Singh Badal among other awards.
-She received the Punjabi Legend Award for contributions to the Punjabi film Industry from Pranab Mukherjee in Chennai celebrate of 100 years of Indian Cinema in November 2013.
+The "Hamdard Award" from Ajit Daily was given to her by Prakash Singh Badal, among other awards.
+She received the Punjabi Legend Award for contributions to the Punjabi film industry from Pranab Mukherjee in Chennai to celebrate 100 years of Indian Cinema in November 2013.

 Personal life

 She is married to architect Upvan Sudarshan Ahluwalia.
-They have twin daughters Riya Walia and Rene Walia.
+They have twin daughters, Riya Walia and Rene Walia.
 She is proficient in Hindi, English, and Punjabi.